 Tint Light Reflectance Law in Texas

-In addition to regulating darkness levels, Texas tint laws also address the reflectivity or mirror-like properties of window tinting.
-Excessive reflectivity can blind other drivers and impair visibility, leading to dangerous driving conditions.
-The regulations for window tint reflectivity in Texas are as follows:
+Apart from the level of darkness, Texas tint laws also concern the reflectivity or the mirror-like character of the window tinting.
+Too much reflectivity could blind other drivers and obscure their visibility, which may be hazardous to drive around.
+The following are the regulations for window tint reflectivity in Texas:

 Other Texas Window Tint Rules And Regulations: